 This is not an isolated case.
-The scene is similar in other organisations too.
-It’s not just the lack of technical skill, but more about the candidate’s attitude and behaviour to fit in the office environment and culture.
+The scene is similar in other organizations too.
+It’s not just the lack of technical skill, but more about the candidate’s attitude and behavior to fit in the office environment and culture.

 Attract the right candidate

 Leverage predictive analysis for efficient hiring

 No matter which role you are recruiting a candidate for, a data-driven recruitment approach is the best way to find the right talent.
 Leverage predictive analytics to make your hiring process quick, consistent, and efficient.

 Find candidates who are committed

 Gartner says “By surfacing signals of candidate commitment, HR more easily separates job surfers from committed candidates.”

 Talent acquisition costs are soaring high and hence it is imperative for HR managers to find out candidates who are committed and not just job surfers.
-For example, for its high-volume roles, hotel giant Hilton has introduced complete automated screening process that filters out passive candidates from seriously committed candidates.
+For example, for its high-volume roles, hotel giant Hilton has introduced a complete automated screening process that filters out passive candidates from seriously committed candidates.

-4. Check for social media presence
+Check for social media presence

 A candidate with an active and honest presence on social media helps you evaluate their networking and communication skills.
 An established social media presence certainly gives you an insight about your candidate.

 Take a pre-hiring assessment test

 One of the key aspects of your hiring is to assess the technical skills of the candidate.
 A pre-hiring assessment test gives you a good understanding of the candidate’s domain knowledge, communication, and soft skills.

 Conduct a “test-drive” in an actual business scenario

 If you expect your candidate to take up responsibilities from day one of their joining, let the candidate get into action in real-time.
 For example, Starbucks ask their new hires to perform a “virtual job” to evaluate the readiness of their potential employees.

 Look beyond what you see

 As a recruiter or a hiring manager, your job is not just limited to reading the resume or asking a specific set of predetermined questions, but to scratch beneath the surface.
-Read signs like choice of words, body language, eagerness for the job, eye contact, attitude, shaking hands, email communications, etc.
+Read signs like the choice of words, body language, eagerness for the job, eye contact, attitude, shaking hands, email communications, etc.